craiggrummitt/ActionSwift3/readme.md

 **ActionSwift3**

-Underneath the hood ActionSwift3 is based on the SpriteKit SDK but the ActionSwift 3 SDK is based on familiar AS3 SDK classes:
+Underneath the hood ActionSwift3 is based on the SpriteKit Framework but ActionSwift 3 SDK is based on familiar AS3 SDK classes:

 *   DisplayObject
 *   InteractiveObject